Code-Institute-Submissions/KarlPreisler-coding-club/README.md

 I have made sure that all forms have appropriate values for posting data.

-I have made sure all links opens in a new tab.
+I have tested that all links opens in a new tab.

-I have made sure that all forms have required tags for all required inputs.
+I have made sure that all forms have required tags for all inputs where answer needs to be provided.

 I have made sure that all links works.